 Certain warranties we issue, including our principal homeowners' warranties, may be subject to the Magnuson-Moss Warranty Federal Trade Commission Improvement Act (the "Magnuson-Moss Warranty Act"), which regulates the descriptions of warranties on consumer products.
 In the case of warranties subject to the Magnuson-Moss Warranty Act, we are subject to a number of additional regulatory requirements.
-For example, warranties that are subject to the Magnuson-Moss Warranty Act, we are subject to purchase.
+For example, warranties that are subject to the Magnuson-Moss Warranty Act, we are subject to a number of additional regulatory requirements.
+For example, warranties that are subject to the Magnuson-Moss Warranty Act must be included in a single easy-to-read document that is generally made available prior to purchase.
 The Magnuson-Moss Warranty Act also prohibits certain attempts to disclaim or modify implied warranties and the use of deceptive or misleading terms.
 A claim for a violation of the Magnuson-Moss Warranty Act can be the subject of an action in federal court in which consumers may be able to recover attorneys' fees.
 The description and substance of our warranties are also subject to a variety of state laws and regulations.
 A number of states require manufactured home producers and distributors to post bonds to ensure the satisfaction of consumer warranty claims.